Every department wants something different from your landing page:

-The legal team wants the terms within the form.
+→ The legal team wants these terms on the form.

 So how do you figure it out?